pivot-access-ltd/bma-offline-docs/vm-hosting.md

 * You can confirm that a VM has the desired network properties, such as latency and throughput.
 * You can identify NICs that support SR-IOV and tell how many VFs are available.

+This functionality also helps you identify cores which are have `isolcpus` set and guides you to those cores when specifying VMS, indicating when a non-isolcpus core might be unsuitable for pinning.
+MAAS also highlights when a VM is not pinned to a specific core.
+Not using `isolcpus` cores, or using unpinned VMs, can have significant performance impacts, since those cores can be interrupted by the general scheduler and co-opted to perform non-node-related tasks, without warning.

 Finally, MAAS also shows hugepages information (if they are in use) and prevents overcommit when using them.
-Hugepages essentially allow large pages of continuous memory associated with the core.
+Hugepages essentially allow a much larger memory cache associated with the core.
 This obviously reduces the number of times a core has to access memory, but because the core must swap entire hugepages, optimizing usage of them can be complex.
 MAAS helps you create these optimizations by giving you a discrete view of hugepages associated with your VM, helping you decide whether you need to use them or not. snap-2-9-ui snap-2-9-cli deb-2-9-ui deb-2-9-cli -->